|Prof. Oak's Classes at UCLA Royce Hall

 Lecture and discussion, three hours; Surveys a history of Korean Christianity, mostly Protestantism, and focuses on its major issues and movements.
 Reviews the indigenization of Christianity in its encounters with Korean religions, and the distinctiveness of Korean Christianity compared to Chinese or Japanese Christianity.
 Letter grading only.
 Graduate students can sign up.

-Korean 173 Texts of Korean Christianity (4)
+Korean 173 Christianity and North Korea (4)

 Korean 177 Introduction to Modern Korean Thought (4)